paulmagadi/JavaScript/Light-Bulb/README.md

-This simple javascript app for lighting and putting of a bulb.
+This simple javascript app for lighting and putting off a bulb.
 JavaScript is used to change the HTML src attribute.